-The Discharger shall prepare or update and submit a generic initial Investigation TRE Work Plan (1-2 pages) within 90 days of the permit effective date, to be ready to respond to toxicity events.
+The Discharger was required to prepare or update and submit a generic Initial Investigation TRE Work Plan (1-2 pages) within 90 days of the May 1, 2014 permit effective date, to be ready to respond to toxicity events.
 The Discharger shall review and update this work plan as necessary so it remains current and applicable to the discharge.
 At minimum, the work plan shall include: